autobound/ckeditor5-build-multiroot-document/README.md

-CKEditor 5 MultiroodEditor for Autobound
+CKEditor 5 MultirootEditor for Autobound
 ========================================